 See How They Run: Campaign Dreams, Election Schemes, and the Race to the White House by Susan E. Goodman, illustrated by Elwood Smith

 Learn the basics of voting in elections in the U.S. in this conversational picture book.

-Chapter Books about Elections and Voting (Ages 8+)
+Chapter Books and Middle Grade Books about Elections and Voting (Ages 8+)

 Bad Kitty for President by Nick Bruel